Jewels of Mary I: Margaret Douglas, Countess of Lennox

 Gifts were given to Margaret Douglas, including a brooch made especially to be a New Year's Day gift by John Busshe, a goldsmith in the parish of St Katherine Coleman.
 When she married the Earl of Lennox in 1544, Mary's gifts included; a balas ruby with a table cut diamond and three mean (smaller) pendant pearls; a gold brooch with a large sapphire; a brooch of gold with a balas ruby and the History of Susanne, and a gold brooch with the History of David.
 After her accession, Mary gave Lady Margaret Douglas two gowns of cloth of gold, a gold belt or girdle set with rubies and diamonds, and a large pointed diamond for a ring.

 In the Bute portrait of Margaret Tudor, the mother of Margaret Douglas, currently displayed at the National Gallery of Scotland, she is depicted wearing a medallion or circular brooch at her girdle with an image and text from the story of Susannah and the Elders.

 The executor of the Countess of Lennox, Thomas Fowler brought some of her jewels to Scotland, the inheritance of Arbella Stuart, possibly including gifts from Mary, and they were obtained by the Earl of Bothwell in 1590.
 The Countess of Shrewsbury wrote to William Cecil for help recovering Arbella's jewels.
 A list of 21 jewels in a casket bequeathed Arbella by Margaret Douglas, and kept by Thomas Fowler was made in April 1590.
 It includes an "H" of gold set with a rock ruby, and a gold sable head set with diamonds for a zibellino, but the items cannot be clearly identified as gifts from Mary Tudor.
 Another list of Arbella's jewels was made in 1607.

 Lady Anne Clifford

-Lady Anne Clifford made a will at Pendragon Castle in 1 May 1674.
+Lady Anne Clifford made a will at Pendragon Castle on 1 May 1674.
 She bequeathed to Margaret, Countess Dowager of Thanet, a "bracelet of little pomander beads, set in gold and enamalling", which she usually wore under her stomacher.
-Anne Clifford wrote that the beads were over 100 years old, and had been a gift from Philip to Mary, and were given to her great grandmother, Anne, Countess of Bedford (died 1559), wife of John Russell, 1st Earl of Bedford.
+Anne Clifford wrote that the beads were over 100 years old, and had been a gift from Philip to Mary, and were given to her great-grandmother, Anne, Countess of Bedford (died 1559), wife of John Russell, 1st Earl of Bedford.